sebhoof/bibcom/README.md

 [![DOI](https://zenodo.org/badge/485510848.svg)](https://zenodo.org/badge/latestdoi/485510848) [![Licence: MIT](https://img.shields.io/badge/Licence-MIT-yellow.svg)](https://opensource.org/licenses/MIT) [![Code style: black](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/psf/black)

-The Bibliography Compiler (BibCom) is a simple tool for automatically populating a BibTeX bibliography file for physics (and possibly other) papers.
+BibCom is a tool that simplifies the creation of a BibTeX bibliography for scientific papers, specifically in the field of physics.
+The tool automatically generates BibTeX entries for missing citations in TeX files from the "missing citation" entries in the log file.
+The new BibTeX entries are copied to the clipboard (useful for online tools such as [Overleaf](https://www.overleaf.com)) or appended to a local BibTeX file.

-## Summary
+## Introduction

-Creating a BibTeX bibliography is a necessary but tedious tasks for scientific studies such as physics.
-Data bases such as [NASA/ADS](https://adsabs.harvard.edu) or [HEP INSPIRE](https://inspirehep.net/) are an immense help, but adding new entries a few at a time is still time-consuming.
+Creating a BibTeX bibliography is necessary but tedious, especially for scientific studies such as physics.
+Although databases such as [NASA/ADS](https://adsabs.harvard.edu) or [HEP INSPIRE](https://inspirehep.net/) provide an immense help, adding new entries a few at a time is still time-consuming.
 The same is true for adjusting the bib file accordingly to match the preferred citation key style.

 Enter BibCom!
 This tool automatically generates bib entries for missing citations in TeX files from the &ldquo;missing citation&rdquo; entries from the `.log` file.
-The new bib entries will be copied to the clipboard (good for online tools such as [Overleaf](https://www.overleaf.com)) or appended to a local bib file.
+The new bib entries will be copied to the clipboard or appended to a local bib file.
 The only requirement is that the citation keys correspond to _any_ combination of the following persistent identifiers:

 - an [arXiv](https://arxiv.org/) preprint number (with or without `arXiv:` in front)